Latent variable graphical model selection via convex optimization: Introduction and setup

-A modeling paradigm that infers the effect of the latent variables $X_H$ would be more suitable in order to provide a simple explanation of the underlying statistical structure.
-Hence we \emph{decompose} $\tilde{K}_O$ into the sparse and low-rank components, which reveals the conditional graphical model structure in the observed variables as well as the \emph{number} of and effect due to the unobserved latent variables.
+A modeling paradigm that infers the effect of the latent variables $X_H$ would be more suitable in order to provide a concise explanation of the underlying statistical structure.
+Hence we approximate the sample covariance by a model in which the concentration matrix \textit {decomposes} into the sum of a sparse matrix and a low-rank matrix, which reveals the conditional graphical model structure in the observed variables as well as the number of and effect due to the unobserved latent variables.
 Such a method can be viewed as a blend of principal component analysis and graphical modeling.
-In standard graphical modeling one would directly approximate a concentration matrix by a sparse matrix in order to learn a sparse graphical model.
-On the other hand in principal component analysis the goal is to explain the statistical structure underlying a set of observations using a small number of latent variables (i.e., approximate a covariance matrix as a low-rank matrix).
-In our framework based on decomposing a concentration matrix, we learn a graphical model among the observed variables \emph{conditioned} on a few (additional) latent variables.
-Notice that in our setting these latent variables are \emph{not} principal components, as the conditional statistics (conditioned on these latent variables) are given by a graphical model.
-Therefore we refer to these latent variables informally as \emph{hidden components}.
+In standard graphical modeling one would directly approximate a concentration matrix by a sparse matrix to learn a sparse graphical model, while in principal component analysis the goal is to explain the statistical structure underlying a set of observations using a small number of latent variables (i.e., approximate a covariance matrix as a low-rank matrix).
+In our framework we learn a sparse graphical model among the observed variables \textit{conditioned} on a few (additional) latent variables.
+These latent variables are \textit{not} principal components, as the conditional statistics (conditioned on these latent variables) are given by a graphical model.
+Therefore we refer to these latent variables informally as \textit{latent components}.